Sum1Solutions/karen-read-trials/README.md

 # Karen Read Trial Evidence Tracker

 This project is a comprehensive, open-source initiative to document and compare the evidence and arguments presented to the jury in both the first Karen Read trial (2024) and the retrial (2025).
-Updated through June 1, 2025, compiled by Claude Code with the latest trial developments and synthesizes all facts known to the jury in both trials.
+Updated through June 16, 2025, this project synthesizes all facts known to the jury in both trials.

-## Project Status (June 2025)
+## Project Status (June 2025 - Updated)

-**Current Trial Status:** The retrial prosecution rested their case on May 30, 2025, after calling 38 witnesses over 23 days of testimony.
-The defense began presenting their case with crash reconstruction expert Matthew DiSogra.
+**Current Trial Status:** Jury deliberations began on June 13, 2025, after 31 total trial days.
+The defense presented their case over 7 days, followed by closing arguments from both sides.

+**Key Developments:**
+- Defense presented crash reconstruction and forensic evidence challenging the prosecution's narrative
+- Both sides delivered closing arguments on June 12, 2025
+- Jury is currently deliberating on charges of second-degree murder, manslaughter, and leaving the scene

 **Site Features:**
-- **Evidence Comparison Table:** 15 key facts comparing prosecution vs defense arguments across both trials
+- **Evidence Comparison Table:** 19 key facts comparing prosecution vs defense arguments across both trials
-- **Daily Trial Timeline:** Comprehensive day-by-day breakdown of all 25 trial days (April 22 - May 30, 2025)
+- **Daily Trial Timeline:** Comprehensive day-by-day breakdown of all 31 trial days (April 22 - June 13, 2025)
-- **Updated References:** 25+ verified sources from major news outlets and court coverage
+- **Updated References:** 30+ verified sources from major news outlets and court coverage

 ## What We Built